DevEnv-94/Grafana_HA_project/README.md

 DeadManSnitch
-This is reciever created for All prometheus monitoring system, always firing and sends signal every minute, when prometheus is dead or some trouble with alertmanager, stops sending signal and you recieve alert.
+DeadManSnitch is a receiver that is always active and sends a signal every minute to indicate that the Prometheus monitoring system is functioning properly.
+If Prometheus or Alertmanager experience any issues, the signal will stop being sent and an alert will be triggered.
+This receiver is used to monitor the overall health of the Prometheus system.

 ```yaml
   - alert: PrometheusAlertmanagerE2eDeadManSwitch